Review of the Album "Unreal" by Finnish Gothic Metal Band End of You

 End of You is a Finnish Gothic Metal and or rock band that I looked into several years ago and I was immediately impressed.
 So I decided to listen to their 2006 debut album "Unreal" and find out what kind of music was on this album.
 Truth be told it is a good mix of Gothic rock with fine low vocals by vocalist Jami Pietila.
 Bassist Timo Lehtinen who also plays on the melodic death metal band Kalmah also plays bass guitar for this band too.

-From the Album's First Song Called All Your Silence We Get an Idea of the Lyrical Themes of the Album
+From the First Song In the Album Unreal Called All Your Silence We Get an Idea of the Lyrical Themes of the Album

 The first song called All Your Silence sets an atmospheric tone.
 The song is about someone that uses silence to their advantage.
 In spite of all their faults, they keep on moving ahead in life, pursuing goals and objectives that matter most to them.
 However, the person in the song keeps on running even though their anger and rage has given way to silence.
 Sometimes we wonder what they are trying to run away from as the song tries to point out.